astronautyates/machine_learning_with_apache_airflow_and_snowpark/quickstartmarkdown.md

   1. **Download the Project's GitHub Repository.** To do this workshop, you'll need to download the following Repo onto your local machine: https://github.com/astronomer/airflow-snowparkml-demo/tree/main
 1. Integrated Development Environment (IDE)
   1. **Your favorite IDE with Git integration.** If you don’t already have a favorite IDE that integrates with Git I would recommend the great, free, open-source [Visual Studio Code](https://code.visualstudio.com/).
-  1. **Your project repository cloned to your computer.** For connection details about your Git repository, open the Repository and copy the `HTTPS` link provided near the top of the page.
-If you have at least one file in your repository then click on the green `Code` icon near the top of the page and copy the `HTTPS` link.
-Use that link in VS Code or your favorite IDE to clone the repo to your computer.
 1. Docker
   1. **Docker Desktop on your laptop.**  We will be running Airflow as a container.
 Please install Docker Desktop on your desired OS by following the [Docker setup instructions](https://docs.docker.com/desktop/).